chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 As for camera lenses, I was deciding between a 24-70mm, 70-200mm, or both.
 I went with a 70-200 to be sure I'd be capable of reaching birds and elephants from far away, and figured I'd use my iPhone for shorter range stuff.
 The majority of photos did end up being shorter range, but having the long lens was nice (I was expecting it to be too annoying to change lenses in the forest).

 ![Nikon D4s with 70-200mm lens](../assets/sanghaforest/IMG_6337.jpg)

+So in the end I went with a Nikon D4s with 70-200mm f2.8 lens and iPhone 12 Pro Max.

 ### Day 1: Getting to the beginning
 On Monday morning February 9th it was time to go!
 The five of us going on the trip would travel in the pick-up truck.
 Two others would join for getting us to the dropoff point: Emy as the pick-up driver and Yaf as the "when a tree has fallen in the road I will fix it" specialist, who would take a motorbike and ride in front of us.